Aston Greathead

 Aston Wyatt Greathead (31 May 1921 – 18 July 2012) was a New Zealand artist.
 He was born in Napier, the second of the five children of William John Edwin Greathead and Jane Greathead (née Wyatt), but the family soon moved to Timaru.
-Aston Greathead attended Waimataitai Primary School, where his drawings on the covers and page margins of his textbooks were sought-after by fellow pupils at the school's annual book sales.
+Aston Greathead attended Waimataitai Primary School, where his drawings on the covers and page margins of his textbooks were sought after by fellow pupils at the school's annual book sales.
 He never received art lessons, but was completely self-taught, developing his own natural talent from an early age.
 At one early art competition, the judges did not believe the work he submitted was his own, so he was locked in a room with a pencil and paper only to produce a work that amazed the judges.

 Greathead did not attend secondary school, instead going directly into employment at S.W.
 Lewis and Sons in Timaru where he learnt signwriting.

-During the Second World War, Greathead served 5 years the New Zealand Army in the North African and Italian campaigns.
+During the Second World War, Greathead served five years in the New Zealand Army in the North African and Italian campaigns.
 His art was in demand by fellow soldiers who wanted to send home pictures.

 He returned to New Zealand after the war, setting up his own signwriting business in Christchurch, but while the business flourished, the stress became too much and he was advised to give it up.
-He then sold up in 1960 and relocated his family (wife Ethel ('Ett') (née Taberner) and their three daughters – Suzanne Jean, Wendy Wilks and Dennise Kay) to their bach at Kaikoura.
-With only one motel in that town at the time, he assisted a builder to construct 5 cabins, Bayside Cabins, along with their new house.
+He then sold up in 1960 and relocated his family (wife Ethel ('Ett') (née Taberner) and their three daughters – Suzanne Jean, Wendy Wilks and Dennise Kay) to their bach at Kaikōura.
+With only one motel in that town at the time, he assisted a builder to construct five cabins, Bayside Cabins, along with their new house.